-We are a biopharmaceutical company focused on the development and commercialization of novel targeted therapeutics for cancer and utilizing our product development platform to partner with ex-U.S. companies to develop and commercialize innovative products in the United States.
+We are a biopharmaceutical company focused on the development and commercialization of novel targeted therapeutics for cancer and utilizing our cost efficient, contract research organization (CRO) independent product development platform to partner with ex-U.S. companies to develop and commercialize innovative products in the United States.

-In December 2019, we entered into a collaboration and clinical trial agreement (the Envafolimab Collaboration Agreement) with 3D Medicines Co., Ltd. (3D Medicines) and Jiangsu Alphamab Biopharmaceuticals Co., Ltd. (Alphamab) for the development of envafolimab, also known as KN035, an investigational PD-L1 single-domain antibody (sdAb) administered by subcutaneous injection for the treatment of soft tissue sarcoma in North America.
-We intend to initiate a potentially registration-enabling pivotal study of envafolimab in the sarcoma subtypes of undifferentiated pleomorphic sarcoma (UPS) and myxofibrosarcoma (MFS), called the ENVASARC trial, in the second half of 2020.
-On May 8, the U.S. Food and Drug Administration (FDA) agreed with the design and primary endpoint of objective response rate (ORR) of the ENVASARC trial during a PDUFA Type B meeting.
-The trial will include one cohort of approximately 80 patients who will receive envafolimab in combination with Yervoy® (ipilimumab), a checkpoint inhibitor marketed by Bristol-Myers Squibb (BMS), with the primary endpoint in each of the cohorts being ORR.
+In December 2019, we entered into a collaboration and clinical trial agreement (the Envafolimab Collaboration Agreement) with 3D Medicines Co., Ltd. (3D Medicines) and Jiangsu Alphamab Biopharmaceuticals Co., Ltd. (Alphamab) for the development of envafolimab, also known as KN035, an investigational PD-L1 single-domain antibody (sdAb) administered by rapid subcutaneous injection for the treatment of soft tissue sarcoma in North America.
+In May 2020, the U.S. Food and Drug Administration (FDA) agreed with the design and primary endpoint of objective response rate (ORR) of the ENVASARC trial during a PDUFA Type B meeting.
+In July 2020, we filed the pivotal ENVASARC protocol with the FDA as part of an Investigational New Drug (IND) application, which was cleared by the FDA 30 days later in August 2020.
+The trial includes one cohort of approximately 80 patients who receive single agent treatment with envafolimab and a second cohort of approximately 80 patients who receive envafolimab in combination with Yervoy® (ipilimumab), a checkpoint inhibitor marketed by Bristol-Myers Squibb (BMS), with the primary endpoint in each of the cohorts being ORR.
 Achieving the primary endpoint of ORR could be the basis for accelerated approval of envafolimab by the FDA as a single agent and/or in combination with Yervoy.
-The trial will provide at least 86% power to demonstrate the primary endpoint of ORR is greater than 5% in each cohort, which is greater than the 4% ORR of Votrient® (pazopanib) reported in soft tissue sarcoma in its package insert.
+The trial will provide at least 86% power to demonstrate the primary endpoint of whether ORR is greater than 5% in each cohort, which is greater than the 4% ORR of Votrient® (pazopanib) reported in soft tissue sarcoma in its package insert.
 Votrient is the only approved treatment for refractory soft tissue sarcoma, which includes UPS and MFS.
 Nine or more objective responses among the 80 patients expected to enroll in cohort A or cohort B would be sufficient to demonstrate envafolimab or envafolimab combined with Yervoy, respectively, have an ORR that is statistically superior to the 4% ORR reported for Votrient in soft tissue sarcoma in its package insert.